hamodikk/CNN_Typology/README.md

 ![Amenity ROC Curves](roc_curves_amenities.png)

 The model performs best on well-represented classes and easily detectable features.
-Label imbalance and semantic ambiguity in OSM data present challenges, which are discussed in the thesis.
+Label imbalance and semantic ambiguity in OSM data present challenges, which are discussed in the thesis [here](Hamdi_Kucukengin_CNN_Topography.pdf).